 - Common 401(k) Mistakes

 - How To Withdraw Money From A 401(k) After Retirement

 - Request A Quote

 What Is A 401(k), And How Does It Work?

-A 401k is a tax-advantaged retirement savings account that an employer sponsors.
-Employees can choose to have a certain percentage of their paycheck deposited into their 401k account, and the money is then invested in various securities, including stocks, bonds, and mutual funds.
+A 401(k) is a tax-advantaged retirement savings account that an employer sponsors.
+Employees can have a certain percentage of their paycheck deposited into their 401(k) account.
+The money is then invested in various securities, including stocks, bonds, and mutual funds.

 If you are an employee, you may be able to contribute to a 401(k) plan through payroll deductions.
-The money is deducted from your paycheck before taxes are taken out, so you end up paying less in taxes.
+The money is deducted from your paycheck before taxes are taken, so you pay less.

-- One of the significant benefits of a 401k is that contributions are made on a pre-tax basis, reducing the amount of income tax the employee owes.
+- One of the significant benefits of a 401(k) is that employee contributions are made on a pretax basis, reducing the income tax the employee owes.

-- In addition, the earnings on a 401k grow tax-deferred, meaning they are not taxed until they are withdrawn from the account.
-Withdrawals from a 401k are also subject to income tax, but they are usually taxed at a lower rate than regular income.
+- In addition, the 401(k) earnings grow tax-deferred, meaning they are not taxed until withdrawn from the account.
+Withdrawals from a 401k are also subject to income tax but are usually taxed lower than regular income.